Embedding dimensions of simplicial complexes on few vertices: Proofs

 To conclude the proof of Theorem~\ref{thm:int}, we show that $\S(\F)$ embeds in $S^d$ whenever $\F$ is not intersecting, and moreover that this embedding is geodesic.
-To that end, recall that the \emph{matching number}~$\nu(\F)$ of $\F$ is the maximum number of pairwise disjoint sets of~$\F$.
-As $\nu(\F)=1$ if and only if $\F$ is intersecting, the following lemma completes the proof of Theorem~\ref{thm:int}.
+To that end, recall that the \emph{matching number}~$\nu(\F)$ of an arbitrary family of subsets $\F$ of $[d]=\{1,\ldots, d\}$ is the maximum number of pairwise disjoint sets of~$\F$.
+In particular, $\nu(\F)=1$ means that $\F$ is intersecting.
+Thus the following lemma completes the proof of Theorem~\ref{thm:int}.